KDE/kdewin-installer/readme.txt

     6 add support to create/remove start menu entries for a specific package, which is required for the installer 7 check installed state for external packages like vc_redist from the registry to be independent from the current installation dir.
-	8 download files first to a temporary filename and rename to the original filename when download succeded

   2 command line installer
     1 add long command line options like operation mode --install, --erase, --list --query, ...